 - 6 Reasons to go for Reusable Produce/Cotton Bags

-Comparison Chart of reusable produce bags
+Comparison chart of reusable produce bags

 Independent Reviews of reusable and washable produce bags available in the market

-1. Reusable Produce Bags Made from 100% Organic Cotton by Organic Cotton Mart – Cotton Produce Bags – The Best & Highly Recommended
+1. Reusable Produce Bags Made from 100% Organic Cotton by Organic Cotton Mart – Cotton Mesh Produce Bags – The Best & Highly Recommended

 #1 on our list is reusable and washable 100% organic cotton produce bags.
 Organic Cotton Mart’s reusable produce bags are the simplest in design: they are natural in color and have a drawstring.
 It’s made out of 100% organic cotton.
 Personally, I would pay to know that the item is free of pesticides and processing chemicals.
 Adding to the fact that these bags are also designed to store food, it’s even more important for them not to contain any chemicals.
 Producers suggest dampening the fabric to preserve greens or vegetables in the fridge so that they will stay fresh and crispy.
 As to the size of the bag, you can choose from different sets of XS, S, M, L, and XL, but I’ve chosen a set of S, M, and L as the most all-purpose one.
 It contains two bags of each size totaling 6 in total.
 So, if you are planning a farmer’s market trip then this is perfect.

 The material is 100% organic cotton but what I like even more is the size: the L-sized one is 12 by 15 inches.
 They also have an X-Large version which is 14 by 18 inches and that’s the largest cotton bag I’ve managed to find.
-There are also the XS, S and M sizes for smaller items and they all come in packs of 3 in the same size.
+There are also the XS, S, and M sizes for smaller items and they all come in packs of 3 in the same size.
 Stuff them with plenty of fruits or wet greens and the products will be well preserved in your refrigerator.

 All the reviews for this product are positive as well, indicating it’s one of the best alternatives to plastic packs available.
-Customers store bulk products, groceries and even clothes in them.
+Customers store bulk products, groceries, and even clothes in them.
 You can easily wash and dry the bags in the washing machine although shrinkage is possible.
 Despite the relatively high price, people buy these reusable bags and are pleased with the good quality.

 These are stylish mesh bags that come in a set of 3 or 5 (it’s up to you to choose) with a bonus of a muslin cotton bag for flour, sugar, salt, or other bulk substances.
 The cotton they are made of is produced according to GOTS so you can be sure of their quality.
 The bags are well sewn and strong drawstrings close them safely.
 Due to the fact that they are made of mesh material, the cashier won’t have to rummage inside because everything is easily seen through the fabric.
 It’s hard to find organic cotton mesh bags, so this is one of the few alternatives.